History of Queensland Adoption

 Adoption Act 2009

 The current Act recognised the importance of adoption in the lives of many Queensland families.
 In particular, it recognised the importance of providing the best possible adoption services to children requiring adoptive placements, parents considering adoption for their child and people expressing interest in adopting a child.
 It also addressed many issues of post-adoption release of identifying and non-identifying information and made changes to Contact Statements (formerly Objections to Contact/Information (or Vetoes).
 Now information about an adoption can be released regardless of whether the other party has lodged a contact statement.
 However, you may be required to undertake not to contact the other party if they have made this wish known.
+Under the Adoption Act 2009 an adopted person may now apply for the discharge of a final adoption order by making an application to the Supreme Court.
+To discharge an adoption order means to undo or reverse the legal effect of an adoption order.
 For more detail you may care to visit the Department of Communities website, or contact Jigsaw to talk about the current legislation and its implications changes.

 This amendment removed the offence and associated penalty for breach of a contact statement for adoptions that happened prior to 1 June 1991. it also broadened the definition of "relative" in relation to who may access information to include grandparents and grandchildren, and people recognised as parents and children under Aboriginal tradition or Island custom.
 There was also a change made to the legislation that if a father's name is contained within the records it will be released to the adopted person with a proviso that the accuracy of this name cannot be verified by the department.